davehague/mp4_transcriber/README.md

   - Start/Stop controls with proper process termination

 - **Default Settings**
-  - Uses "tiny" model by default for fastest processing
+  - Uses "medium" model by default for fastest processing
   - Configurable default directories via `.env` file
   - Falls back to `~/Movies` for input and `~/Downloads` for output if not configured